 Jörn Stiegelmeier: First of all, I would like to emphasise: Despite the change in legislation, our customers have no reason to worry about their chillers and heat pumps or the refrigerants they require.
 Nevertheless, it is important to understand the background in more detail: Originally, the first draft of the F-Gas Regulation was to apply in the European Union until 2030.
 However, due to the Montreal Protocol, global warming and other environmental factors, a tightening of the regulation was unavoidable.
 Over the course of 2022, numerous associations as well as the committees influenced the design of the new draft - always with the goal of saving millions of tonnes of CO2 in mind.
 Unlike the first draft, the new F-Gas Regulation was intended to include medical dosimeters (MDIs), such as asthma sprays.
 However, as these account for an enormous share of around ten million tonnes of CO2 equivalent of the total quantity and therefore have a greater demand than in stationary refrigeration and air conditioning technology in 2020, several associations warned of a CO2 equivalent shortfall in 2026 or 2027 and of a shortage of refrigerants.
 The F-Gas Regulation was therefore revised again by October 2023.
 It was published in the Official Journal of the European Union on 20 February 2024 and will enter into force 20 days later, i.e. on 11 March 2024; its first amendments will take effect from 1 January 2025.
 Important for our customers: The requirements affect the sale of new machines until 2050.

 Jörn Stiegelmeier: In order to create a tangible incentive to reduce CO2 emissions, the new F-Gas Regulation obliges distributors to pay three euros per tonne of CO2 equivalent as a quota fee.
-As we mainly use low-GWP refrigerants, this amount is negligible.
-What is also of great importance for our industry in particular: artificial refrigerants (HFOs) can be used until 2049, after which they expire.
-Recycled refrigerants can be used for servicing up to a Global Warming Potential (GWP) of 2,500 from 2026; in the period before this, even more is possible above this GWP value.
+As we predominantly use low-GWP refrigerants, this amount is negligible.
+What is also particularly important for our industry is that fluorinated greenhouse gases can be used until 2049, after which they expire, with the exception of refrigerants listed in Annex II, such as R-1234ze (Annex II refrigerants are not subject to the CO2-equivalent quota limit).
+Recycled refrigerants are eligible for servicing up to a Global Warming Potential (GWP) of 2,500 from 2026; in the period before this, even more is possible above this GWP value.
 From 2032, a GWP limit of 750 will apply for servicing, unless the refrigerant used is recycled and reprocessed.
-And: in 2030 and 2040, those responsible are planning to review the individual measures set out in the F-Gas Regulation once again.
+And: in 2030 and 2040, those responsible are planning to review the individual measures laid down in the F-Gas Regulation once again.
 The aim is to ensure that the regulations remain appropriate and do not become too drastic for the phase-out.

 Jörn Stiegelmeier: That depends on the GWP value of the refrigerant and the capacity range of the machine.
 If the global warming potential is above 750, ENGIE Refrigeration may use the refrigerants R-134a, R-513A, R-515B and R-1234ze for chillers over twelve kilowatts until 31 December 2026.
 From 1 January 2027, refrigerants R-513A, R-515B and R-1234ze will be the correct choice for new chillers over twelve kilowatts until 2050.
 Refrigerants with a higher GWP may also be used if safety requirements are increased.
 A GWP value of 2,500 is permitted for all chillers until 1 January 2026 - this includes the refrigerant R-134a.

 Jörn Stiegelmeier: Fortunately, we are flexible and future-proof in both the refrigeration and heating sectors, so we will be able to master the changes together with our customers.
 For our chillers, the new F-Gas Regulation only means that the refrigerant R-134a will no longer be used from 31 December 2026.
 From 1 January 2027 until the end of 2050, we will continue to use the highly efficient refrigerants R-513A, R-515B and R-1234ze that we have been using for years.
-We generally recommend the R-1234ze variant here, as it has the lowest global warming potential and therefore makes a lasting difference on the road to climate neutrality.
+We generally recommend the R-1234ze variant here, as it has the lowest global warming potential and therefore makes a lasting difference on the path to climate neutrality and does not fall under the quota and can therefore also be used after 2050.
 Above all, because we use it in an oil-free system, which further contributes to energy efficiency.

 The regulations are stricter for heat pumps.
 A distinction is made here between three output ranges: under twelve kilowatts, twelve to 50 kilowatts and over 50 kilowatts.
 The output range above 50 kilowatts is particularly relevant for ENGIE Refrigeration.
 With a GWP value above 150, the use of refrigerants R-513A, R-515B and R-1234ze is permitted for heat pumps over 50 kilowatts until 31 December 2029.
 Meanwhile, from 1 January 2030, the F-Gas Regulation will permit a GWP of up to 150 for heat pumps over 50 kilowatts and therefore, in our case, only the use of the sustainable refrigerant R-1234ze.
 With increased safety requirements, the refrigerants R-513A or R-515B with a GWP of up to 750 can continue to be used.